 Black, white, and scary all over.

 Reaching back and looking at old book covers and occult ephemera, the main skeleton illustration for The 666 Project was born.
 The overall image recalls grindhouse posters and cheap, old paperback novels.
-A slight nod to Steve Martin was added to keep the whole piece grounded in humor.
+A slight nod to Steve Martin was added to keep everything grounded in humor.

 Following the illustration, the logo/wordmark developed from a combination of found re-drawn words (THE), lettering (666), and a previously developed custom typeface (PROJECT).
 The interior layout features Baskerville and another custom, previously developed typeface.